-After learning the basics from the above manual, practice.
-Create programs yourself and test what you have learned.
+After learning the basics from the above manual, practice, create programs yourself, and test what you have learned.
 You can accomplish this by using simulators.
 A lot of the programming software will have simulators.
 The simulator will mimic the PLC hardware so you can test your programs before installing them in the field.
 Traditionally I have not been a fan of simulators, but recently Automation Direct has introduced a simulator with their Do-More PLC.
 It is the Do-More Designer Software.
-This software simulator includes the entire instruction set (Not Just a Bit Logic) as well as communication protocols.
+This software simulator includes the instruction set (Not Just a Bit of Logic) and communication protocols.
 It can be downloaded and installed for free from the above link.

 Advanced PLC Programming Instructions

 The next step I recommend is then to advance into some of the advanced instructions.
+Math, PID, register manipulation, and conversion instructions are just a few of the advanced programming you can learn.
 An understanding of the numbering systems in the PLC will be a benefit.
-Math, PID, register manipulation, and conversion instructions are just a few of the advanced programming you can learn.
-All of this and more instruction information can be obtained from reviewing the documentation from the PLC manual that you are programming.
-Once again all of these instructions are included in the Do-More Designer Software.
+This and more instruction information can be obtained from reviewing the documentation from the PLC manual you are programming.
+Once again, all of these instructions are included in the Do-More Designer Software.

 PLC Programming Structure

 The program structure is the next topic.
 Many programmers would stop here and can do well with developing software; however, there is much more you can learn.
 Sequencers give programmers the methods to change the logic on the fly and allow troubleshooting the system more accessible.
 This programming methodcan significantly benefit you and reduce your logic’s development time.

 The last step that I recommend learning is the sharing of information.
 I mean the information that you program through an HMI and SCADA package.
 This refers to the understanding of how data can be gathered from the PLC and displayed in different ways.
 Here are a couple of previous articles that have been written on this subject: